 You will also find various laser treatments being offered for addressing toenail fungus problems.
 The problem is, far too often, the lasers being used are either of the wrong wavelength or the wrong beam profile.
 The most common lasers being used for toenail fungus treatments involve a "quasi-continuous" beam, which simply cannot adequately accomplish what is too often advertised or claimed.
 Even the lasers on the market that have the correct wavelength and the correct beam, too often have messy, ineffective beam profiles, and as a result simply cannot pack the kind of serious punch needed to kill toenail fungus with any kind of regularity.

-- It requires no oral medications.
+- It requires no oral medications (case specific in nature).

 - It involves no ointments or lotions other than, perhaps, a topical cream post-procedure (to prevent recurrence).